After implementing 4 Hour Work Week my business, my life, and my daily routine has changed completely. I have more time for everything

 Once I am clear about what I should be doing when I have more time for everything.

 A question may popup how an email that used to take 4 hours is now only handled in 1 hour?

-4HWW suggested not to use web interface for emails and the idea behind was to retrieve emails only when you want and not when it arrives.
-Looked for good offline mail programs (Thunderbird, Apple’s Mail), but then I decided to keep things in a different browser than to use an offline email program.
+4HWW suggested not to use a web interface for emails, and the idea behind was to retrieve emails only when you want and not when it arrives.
+I looked for good offline mail programs (Thunderbird, Apple’s Mail), but then I decided to keep things in a different browser than to use an offline email program.

 The implementation of the task and the time to check email is now different.
 If you are working in batches, you don’t waste time in context switching.

 If I had 10 mins before a meeting, what I used to do was check email assuming I am utilizing the time.
 However, what was happening was, I was cluttering my mind with things that just arrived in my inbox.
 It was reducing my productivity in the meeting and even after without me realizing it.

 So instead of checking emails for 10 mins, now I use those open tabs that I want to be reading in the free time.

 Email on Phone

 Changed email synchronization on my iPhone from automatic to manual, so I don’t get notification of emails that I don’t want to be checking.
 I have disabled notifications for emails as well.